al-kannan/Docker_Kubernetes/README.md

 ## Mounting host volume
 This demonstates that host OS folders can be mounted as a folder on the running container, once mounted it can treated as a local folder within container namespace

+## Accessing Host Env Variable
+This demonstates that host OS environment variable can be passed on while image is being built.
+This comes handy for handling credentials, you don't want to store it in any file except in a fully locked account and brought as env var

+## Access S3
+This shows a simple ubunut OS, on top of it with aws-cli installed, along with it aws configure is configured so that applications can access aws resources once container is up

+## Push to Docker Hub
+This shows how to take a local image and push it to Docker Hub for public use or for developers to use it as an image